Authored By: Basavaraj Naikar

 Category: English Literature

-He has published English translations like Musings of Sarvajna, Beloved Poems, Fall of Kalyana, SangyaBalya: A Tale of Love and Betrayal, The Holy Water, The Vacanas of Sarvajna, and The Frolic Play of the Lord (Tr. of PrabhulingaLile).
+He has published English translations like Musings of Sarvajna, Beloved Poems, Fall of Kalyana, SangyaBalya: A Tale of Love and Betrayal, The Holy Water, The Vacanas of Sarvajna, The Frolic Play of the Lord (Tr. of PrabhulingaLile,) Collected Short Stories of Kuvempu and Sri KrisnaParijata.

-He has edited Sparrows, Desert Blooms, Vatsalya,Sandalwood, Indian Response to Shakespeare, and Indian English Literature (Nine Volumes).
+He has edited Sparrows, Desert Blooms, Vatsalya,Sandalwood, Indian Response to Shakespeare, Indian English Literature (Nine Volumes) and Collected Poetry of T.R.Rajasekharaiah.
 He has published several research articles and reviews in national and international journals.
 He regularly reviews Indian books for World Literature Today, U.S.A.